opsdroid/opsdroid-web/README.md

 ## Contributors

 This project exists thanks to all the people who contribute.
-Read the [Contributing docs](./CONTRIBUTING.md) to know how to contribute to the project.
+Read the [contributing docs](./CONTRIBUTING.md) to know how to contribute to the project.
 <a href="https://github.com/opsdroid/opsdroid-web/graphs/contributors"><img src="https://opencollective.com/opsdroid/contributors.svg?width=890" /></a>